jaysonesmith/cucumberproreadme/TRACKING.md

 # Tracking

 This doc with document the project's settings and coordinating Cucumber Pro behavior.
+There is an assets directory that contains the screenshots used in this file that I have removed from the directory structures below.

 ## #1 - Basic, no features